 It has been many years since I first started to physically write down my goals to find what works best for me.
 I’m excited to share these tips and tools, hoping they will also help you change your life and mind.

 Like many people, I’m frustrated when I don’t achieve my goals in the set timeframe.

 When I reflect on what failures hurt the most, it was the goals that focused on external validation that drove me mad.

-Focusing on external validation, such as the number of fans we have, or the amount of money in our bank account, can instigate us to cut corners.
+Focusing on external validation, such as the number of subscribers we have, or the amount of money in our bank account, can instigate us to cut corners and feel helpless.

 External validation can lead to perverse incentives when we focus on controlling things that are not within our grasp.

-Over time, as my goals progressed, I found that my achievements become more fulfilling when I focus on what I put in (inputs), such as the habits that I build and the amount of effort I put towards something.
+Over time, as my goals progressed, I found that my achievements became more fulfilling when I focused on what I put in (inputs), such as the habits that I build and the amount of effort I put towards something.